irbizzelus/random-noncode-stuff/Gilza txts/Perks.md

 Build 1 (By Razer125) - Crit Sniper https://pd2builder.netlify.app/?s=1GgFgF00940-9030l0-41d0&p=c&a=1&t=4&d=3
 This build has 7 spare points which you can use to either improve your converted cops with more skills, give yourself minor melee/stability/ammo pick up range buffs, or you can use them to ace low blow and allow yourself to build weapons for a total goal of <25 total detection.
 Otherwise, keep total detection <5.
 Weapons to use:
-1600 damage class sniper rifle, and any secondary of your choise.
+1600 damage class sniper rifle, and any secondary of your choice.
 Flashbangs or zapper grenades, depending on heist length.
-Any melee of your choise, but if you mainly use it against Bulldozers, use the 75 damage class.
+Any melee of your choice, but if you mainly use it against Bulldozers, use the 75 damage class.

 # Maniac (4/5):